biosimulations/biosimulations/docs/users/creating-tools.md

 # Creating standardized interfaces to biosimulation tools
 We welcome contributions of additional simulation tools!

-All simulation tools submitted for validation by BioSimulators should support at least one modeling language, SED-ML, KiSAO, and COMBINE/OMEX.
+All simulation tools submitted for validation by BioSimulators should support at least one modeling language, SED-ML, KiSAO, and the COMBINE/OMEX format.

 - Modeling languages.
 Containers should support at least a subset of at least one modeling language such as BNGL, CellML, Kappa, NeuroML/LEMS, pharmML, SBML, or Smoldyn.